 - No backlight on the fitness console.

 XTERRA FB150 Folding Bike Summary

-Hence, the XTERRA Fitness FB150 is a foldable magnetic upright bike, featuring a quiet belt drive, eight levels of manual magnetic resistance, and a fitness meter that can track time, distance, total distance, speed, calories, and pulse.
+Hence, the XTERRA Fitness FB150 is a foldable magnetic upright bike, featuring a quiet belt drive, eight levels of manual magnetic resistance, and fitness console that can track time, distance, total distance, speed, calories, and pulse.

 It’s a bike for light cardio training, muscle toning, stamina development, and weight loss.
 For example, you can burn up to 4-500 calories daily on this bike.
 And finally, it’s an inexpensive fitness machine, offering excellent value for the price.